Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 {: .no_toc }
 Note that if you use consensus voting you know that you must always have at least 1 backup of **ALL the private keys**.
 Simple game theory.

 1 of N is also simple to think through.
-Any key can spend **provided you have the Descriptor**.
+Any key can spend **provided the person has the Descriptor**.

 The possible headache scenarios can arise when you have "2 of 3" or "3 of 5" types of quorums(or even above) and you have a different number of copies from the private keys and the Descriptor(and perhaps the separate Xpubs).
 It is manageable if you think really hard about it, but arguably anything above 2 of 3 is so complex that you are better off with a simple setup that you master really well instead of a complex setup that you don’t fully understand.